valory-xyz/agent-academy-1/README.md

       autonomy push-all
       ```

 5. Prepare a JSON file `keys.json` containing the addresses and keys of the agents.
 Below you have some sample keys for testing.
-Use these keys for testing purposes only. **Never use these keys in a production environment or for personal use.**
+Use these keys for testing purposes only. **Never use these keys in a production environment or for personal use.**.
+Also, make sure that the addresses have some funds or transactions will fail.

       ```json
       [